Joaquin-Spero/Joaquin-Spero/README.md

 # Hi there, I'm Joaquín! 👋

-### Bilingual Full Stack Developer in training | Python & JavaScript
+### Full Stack Developer in training | Python & JavaScript

 I am a software development student based in Argentina, bridging the gap between solid academic algorithms and modern web technologies.
-With hands-on experience working in the US under a J-1 Work and Travel program, I thrive in multicultural, fast-paced environments and communicate effectively across language barriers.
+I have conversational English skills backed by my experience working in the US under a J-1 Work and Travel program, which taught me how to adapt to multicultural, fast-paced environments.

 Currently, I'm focused on helping build clean, interactive web interfaces and automating repetitive tasks.
 ---

 ### 💻 Tech Stack